 Door mounted seat belts may also be evidence of a defect.

-After a car accident, it may not always be obvious that a seat belt malfunction led to serious injuries or death.
+After a Georgia car accident, it may not always be obvious that a seat belt malfunction led to serious injuries or death.
 In fact, insurance companies may even try to deny valid claims for coverage of injuries when a defective seat belt makes it appear that an injured person was not wearing his or her seat belt at the time of a crash.

-At Butler Prather LLP, our experienced auto defect attorneys know what to look for when investigating a crash and we are not afraid to go after auto manufacturers who sell unsafe products.
+At Butler Prather LLP, our experienced Georgia auto defect attorneys know what to look for when investigating a crash and we are not afraid to go after auto manufacturers who sell unsafe products.
 If you or a loved one has been injured, suffered more severe injuries or even death because a seat belt did not properly protect you during a crash, contact our national firm for a free consultation.

 Jury imposes $1.7 billion verdict against Ford for F-series pickup roof collapse that killed couple.
 Read More.